tdg5/blog_snippets/lib/blog_snippets/articles/crafting_your_first_pry_plugin/README.md

 [`Pry::CommandSet#add_command`][Pry::CommandSet#add_command - RubyDoc] method.

-Although command sets also provide a rich DSL for defining new commands and adding them to the set of commands, as is demonstrated above with [`Pry::CommandSet#block_command`][Pry::CommandSet#block_command - RubyDoc], I personally prefer to follow the pattern that Pry itself uses for all of its built-in commands, which is a more traditional inheritance / class-based approach that involves subclassing [`Pry::ClassCommand`][Pry::ClassCommand - RubyDoc].
+Although command sets also provide a rich DSL for defining new commands and adding them to the existing set of commands, as is demonstrated above with [`Pry::CommandSet#block_command`][Pry::CommandSet#block_command - RubyDoc], I personally prefer to follow the pattern that Pry itself uses for all of its built-in commands, which is a more traditional inheritance / class-based approach that involves subclassing the [`Pry::ClassCommand`][Pry::ClassCommand - RubyDoc] class.

 Defining each command as its own class reduces coupling and makes testing easier and more flexible by removing extra complexity added by the command set.